How to Order LED Tape

 Corners & Bends

 Although LED tape is flexible if you want to create a proper 90 degree bend or corner, you'll need an accessory such as a flat L shape or flexible bend.
 There's a few ways of creating a corner, here are the main two:

 Another way is to solder connecting cables onto each end of the strips and connect them together using strip connector blocks.

 The rating of the LED driver is determined by the length and the wattage of the LED strip tape.
 At 14.4 watts per metre the SMD5050 LED tape would require an LED driver rated at a minimum of 14.4 watts.
 The nearest LED driver we offer is rated at 20 watts which would be perfect.
 The table below shows which non dimmable LED drivers we recommend.

 Another advantage of using LED tape is that you can control it from virtually any control system.
 All you need is the relevant LED driver, controller or receiver.
 This includes mains (TRIAC) dimming, DALI dimming, 0-10V dimming, DMX and many more.
 This diagram shows how easy it is to wire an LED compatible dimmer switch into a TRIAC dimmable driver and then into the LED tape.

 Or instead of using a rotary dimmer switch you can dim LED tape using a home automation system such as Lightwave RF, Rako or Lutron shown below:

 When dimming with Lightwave RF a maximum wattage of 100.8 watt must be adhered to.
-This works out at 7 metres of SMD5050 60 LEDs per metre tape.
+This works out at 7 metres of SMD5050 or SMD2835 60 LEDs per metre tape.

 Extrusion rails are made from aluminium and can provide the lighting installation with a better, more professional looking finish.
 If you're installing the tape onto wood, plaster board or any other material that doesn't conduct heat then you should fit the tape onto a rail.